SharafatKarim/blog-site/posts/2022/archlinux-install/index.md

 - [Manjaro Linux](https://manjaro.org/) - complete newbies to learn things around and recommended for stability.
 - [EndeavourOS](https://endeavouros.com/) - it's more like graphical arch installer and highly recommended!

+And keep this thing in mind,
+1. Avoid blindly following online tutorials and instructions.
+2. Avoid installing unnecessary packages.
+3. Avoid assuming that commands will work without understanding what they do.
+4. Avoid partitioning without understanding the implications.
+5. Avoid using the root user for regular activities.
+6. Avoid using AUR packages without understanding the risks.
+7. Avoid using unsupported or experimental software.
+8. Avoid using the default kernel if it doesn’t provide the features you need.
+9. Avoid assuming that the installation will be successful without testing.
+10. Avoid reinstalling the system without backing up your data first.

 {{< /admonition >}}

 ## Pre-Installation